jullanggit/tparse/README.md

 - `Concat!(StructName, P1, P2, ...)`
   - Matches each child parser in order
 - `Vec<P>`
-  - Match any number of consecutive occurrences of P
+  - Matches any number of consecutive occurrences of P
 - `VecN<P>`
-  - Match at least N consecutive occurrences of P
+  - Matches at least N consecutive occurrences of P
 - `Option<P>`
   - Always matches, returns None if P failed and the result if P succeeded
 - `Is<P>`